microsoft/playwright/docs/src/api/class-browsercontext.md

 ### param: BrowserContext.routeFromHar.harPath
 - `harPath` <[path]>

 Path to the HAR file with prerecorded network data.
+If HAR file contains an entry with the matching url and HTTP method, then the entry's headers, status and body will be used to fulfill.
+An entry resulting in a redirect will be followed automatically.
+If there is no matching entry in the file the execution continues to try other configured HAR files and [Route] handlers.
+If `path` is a relative path, then it is resolved relative to the current working directory.

 ### option: BrowserContext.routeFromHar.strict
 - `strict` <[boolean]>